perslab/wgcna-toolbox/README.md

 * Compute p value for the correlations, adjusted for multiple testing across all cell types
 * If desired, filter modules and cell types to retain only those significantly correlated with metadata

-#### Compute cell module embedding matrix for whole dataset
-* Project every cell in the dataset onto the 'latent gene' of each module

 #### Compute and output tables
+* Run parameters
+* Run summary statistics
+* Per cell subset summary statistics
 * Module gene lists ordered by kME/kIM
 * Module-module correlations and clustering
-* Compute cell x eigengene cell embedding matrix across all celltypes and modules
-* Prepare dataframe with columns cell type, module, gene ensembl id and, if available, gene symbol
+* Dataframe with columns cell type, module, gene ensembl id and, if available, gene symbol
-* Output kMEs / kIM tables as csv
+* kMEs / kIM tables as csv
+* Module eigenvectors ('u' of Singular Value Decomposition), of length n genes of each module, for computing cell embeddings later

 #### Plotting - separate notebook
 * Module assignment under different parameters